Anti-Americanism: U.S. computer technology

 A growing dimension of anti-Americanism is fear of the pervasiveness of U.S. Internet technology.
-This can be traced from the very first computers which were either British (Colossus) or German (Z1) through to the World Wide Web itself (invented by Englishman Tim Berners-Lee).
-In all these cases the U.S. has commercialized all these innovations.
+This can be traced from the very first computers, which were either British (Colossus) or German (Z1) through to the World Wide Web itself (invented by Englishman Tim Berners-Lee).
+In all these cases, the U.S. has commercialized all these innovations.

-Americanization has advanced through widespread high speed Internet and smart phone technology since 2008 and a large fraction of the new apps and hardware were designed in the United States.
-In Europe, there is growing concern about excessive Americanization through Google, Facebook, Twitter, Apple and Uber, among many other U.S. Internet-based corporations.
+Americanization has advanced through widespread high speed Internet and smartphone technology since 2008, and a large fraction of the new apps and hardware were designed in the United States.
+In Europe, there is growing concern about excessive Americanization through Google, Facebook, Twitter, Apple, and Uber, among many other U.S. Internet-based corporations.
 European governments have increasingly expressed concern regarding privacy issues, as well as antitrust and taxation issues regarding the new American giants.
 There is fear that they are significantly evading taxes, and posting information that may violate European privacy laws.
 The Wall Street Journal in 2015 reported "deep concerns in Europe's highest policy circles about the power of U.S. technology companies."

 Mitigation of anti-Americanism

 Sometimes developments help neutralize anti-Americanism.
 In 2015, the United States Department of Justice went on the attack against corruption at FIFA, arresting many top world soccer leaders long suspected of bribery and corruption.
-In this case the U.S. government's self-defined role as "policeman of the world" won widespread international support.
+In this case, the U.S. government's self-defined role as "policeman of the world" won widespread international support.